Flea, Tick and Mosquito Prevention for Dogs and Cats

-Preventing mosquito bites and protecting your family from the Zika Virus is a hot topic this summer.
-Despite all the current buzz about biting bugs this summer, our furry family members have been left out of the conversation.
-Disease spreading insects don’t care if they are biting you or your dog so pet-safe pest control is vitally important.
+Preventing mosquito and tick bites and protecting your family from diseases these pests carry, like Zika Virus or Lyme disease, is always a hot topic.
+Despite all the buzz about avoiding biting bugs during the summer, our furry family members are often left out of the conversation.
+As pet owners know, disease-spreading insects don’t care if they are biting you or your dog, so pet-safe pest control is vitally important.

 Getting outside is a great way to stay healthy and have fun with your furry, four-legged friends.
-Warm weather is perfect for swimming, hiking, or a Frisbee game at the park but itchy bug bites can be a real summer bummer.
+Warm weather is perfect for swimming, hiking, or a frisbee game at the park, but itchy bug bites can be a real summer bummer.
 What’s worse are some of the diseases that blood-feeding insects can spread.
-Fleas, ticks, and mosquitoes are the most bothersome bugs for pets and their people.
+Fleas, ticks, and mosquitoes are the most bothersome bugs for both pets and people.

 Some of the diseases spread by biting insects only affect animals, like heartworm; while others like plague, can be transmitted to humans and animals alike.
 There is still a lot to learn about Zika virus.
 We don’t currently know its full threat level for animals, but avoiding mosquito bites is the best form of protection for people and pets.

-Fleas: Dogs and cats can get fleas from being outside, or from contact with other animals.
-If your pet brings fleas into your home, they can quickly multiply and infest bedding, carpet, furniture and clothing.
+Dogs and cats can get fleas from being outside, or from contact with other animals.
+If your pet brings fleas into your home, they can quickly multiply into an infestation and invade your bedding, carpet, furniture, and clothing.
+Here are a few tips on how to keep fleas away from your pets:

 - Vacuum carpet and furniture regularly.